 - Create a username and password in Snowflake for mtribes and grant the privileges and roles required to access the table.

 Once you've completed the steps above in Snowflake, go to the Developer section in mtribes.

 Ensure you enter these exact details, so mtribes can write data to Snowflake.

 You should create two separate tables for events and Tribes within Snowflake, as the data is a different format and structure.

 Note: The account ID is your Snowflake account ID.
 The username and password must be the credentials you set up for mtribes, not your personal login credentials.

 What can I expect after setting up the Snowflake plugin?

-Once set up, this export runs hourly and contains events that have occurred in the previous hour since the last export.
+Once set up, this export runs hourly and contains events that have occurred in the previous hour since the last export and a new snapshot of the Tribes your users are in.
 This continues to run until you turn it off.

 When your export is complete, a success status and timestamp displays with the number of exported records.
 If the export fails, check the Snowflake credentials or database structure and make sure it matches what you provided in mtribes.

 Failures occur when mtribes can't authenticate or successfully write to the location specified.